-When we understand that we’re better equipped to deal with things when they come up.
+We understand that we’re better equipped to deal with things when they come up.

-My intention is to prepare constantly to be the best parent I can be and at the same time, I understand that even bad parents so to speak can be a good example.
+My intention is to constantly prepare to be the best parent I can be and at the same time, I understand that even bad parents so to speak can be a good example.

 I understand that, that is something I am not willing to do as a parent, no matter what my child does, I don’t care what my children do, I will not hit them, or punch them or spank them because I understand how it is being on the receiving end of that.

-Even seeing other parents out and watching judgmental thoughts with other parents can be an indication of what there is to work on ourselves.
+Even seeing other parents out and seeing judgmental thoughts with other parents can be an indication of what there is to work on ourselves.
 From what I’ve seen, the majority of good parenting is how much am I working on and taking care of myself how good of a mental state am I in.

 In my view, it’s up to the parent to break that cycle.
 It’s up to the parent to lead by example, and say, okay, let what do we need to do?